 East Asia was unknown to the Romans, where the Silla, Kogurio, and Pekdze were fighting and defending against China on the Korean Peninsula.
 The capital of the state of Silla – Kwangdzu was one of the largest cities in the world, in terms of population and grandeur of public buildings it matched the city of Rome.
 In the Japanese Islands, tribal chiefs supported by elites waged bloody wars by conquering fortified settlements with bronze weapons.

 In Indochina, the Dian and Dong Son countries, partially dependent on China, and agricultural Iron Age communities existed.
 Traded here with India and China, and sporadically Roman products appeared.

-In the other hemisphere, in the Americas lived people whose existence the Romans did not even guessed.
-In North America there were Indian tribes of hunters and gatherers occupying areas from the polar circle to the Gulf of Mexico.
+In the other hemisphere, in the Americas lived people whose existence the Romans did not even guess.
+In North America, there were Indian tribes of hunters and gatherers occupying areas from the polar circle to the Gulf of Mexico.
 In the Mississippi basin, the Indians belonging to the Hopewell culture built their tombs.
 In the northwest of today’s USA, the Pueblo Indians launched an agricultural economy.